 EPSE 585

-Social Emotional Learning, simply referred to as SEL, is the process fulfilling five characteristic domains: recognition and management of emotions, caring and concern for others, building positive relationships, ability for making sound decisions, and handling stress effectively (Schonert-Reichl & Hymel, 2007).
+Social Emotional Learning, simply referred to as SEL, is a process fulfilling five characteristic domains: recognition and management of emotions, caring and concern for others, building positive relationships, ability for making sound decisions, and handling stress effectively (Schonert-Reichl & Hymel, 2007).
 There are a few programs teaching children at schools how to access the SEL and function better in all five domains.
-Teachers, who spend time teaching SEL and make a classroom a friendly, student focused environment, have better long- term success with classroom management (Jennings & Greenberg, 2009).
-Students, in fact, develop all five characteristics of SEL providing that the teaching and atmosphere continues regardless of teacher changes in student’s school career.
+Teachers who spend time teaching SEL and make their classroom a friendly, student-focused environment, have better long- term success with classroom management (Jennings & Greenberg, 2009).
+Students, in fact, develop all five characteristics of SEL providing that the teaching and atmosphere continues regardless of teacher changes in a student’s school career.
 One of the newer developments that has not been much discussed in SEL studies, but should belong to SEL strategies, is animal assistance and therapy in schools.
-Despite of lack of popularity so far, animal therapy has been used for a long time.
+Despite of a lack of popularity so far, animal therapy has been used for a long time.
 “Animal-assisted therapy was first recorded in England in 1792, where mentally ill patients were given small animals for which to care” (Oian, 2007, ii).
 Some researchers today trust animal involvement in children’s success.
-One of them is Lori Friesen from University of Alberta, who has been working with dog-assisted literacy with young children since 2010 with successful results.
+One of them is Lori Friesen from the University of Alberta, who has been working with dog-assisted literacy with young children since 2010 with successful results.
 Another one is Mona J. Sams et al., the occupational therapist from Virginia, USA, who described her success in incorporating llamas in occupational therapy for autistic children.

-The research in animal-assisted literacy programs from Canada, Australia, China, India, Hong Kong and the United Kingdom fascinated Lori Friesen, but the main drive in her own future research came from observing her dog Tango with her own young students.
-She has noted:
+The research in animal-assisted literacy programs from Canada, Australia, China, India, Hong Kong, and the United Kingdom fascinated Lori Friesen, but the main drive in her own future research came from observing her dog Tango with her own young students.
+She noted:

 Beyond being fun, the sessions offered children a unique and